 On the other hand, an advantage of reloading a save from such a long time ago is that you get to do all of the things that you either overlooked or screwed up during the first play-through.
 Maybe you kill an optional boss that you hadn’t known existed, or complete a side-quest that you initially failed.
 The point is that by taking all of this accumulated knowledge and wisdom about the game and its nuances, you approach the game in ways that prove advantageous to your character’s overall strength.
 And so the next time he reaches the maximum level, he’ll be unstoppable.

 In real life we lack the luxury of reloading save files to correct for, improve upon, or avoid past blunders.
-If it were up to me, I would’ve traveled back in time and saved myself the embarrassment of stopping in the middle of a busy intersection while my girlfriend was sitting in the backseat, bearing witness to my incompetence.
+If it were up to me, I would’ve traveled back in time and saved myself the embarrassment of stopping in the middle of a busy intersection while my girlfriend was sitting in the backseat, bearing witness to my own incompetence.
 I would’ve looked both ways at the “Cross Traffic Does Not Stop” sign before turning left.
 I would’ve informed my instructor that I was feeling nauseated from swimming too many laps, and exited the pool to take a breather.
 And I would’ve planned my stay at Lawrence’s house for six days instead of three weeks.
-I would’ve also corrected for more recent errors in judgment, such as the time when I accidentally signed up for a gender studies course and wasted over $300 in college tuition.
+I would’ve also corrected for more recent errors in judgment, such as the time I accidentally signed up for a gender studies course and wasted over $300 in college tuition.
 The reality is, of course, that I have to live knowing that at some point in the timeline of my existence, those cringe-inducing, abominable moments “happened” and that I can never undo or prevent them.
 But maybe I don’t have to, and neither do you.

-Ultimately, to assuage the negative feelings associated with your past is to remind yourself that each screw up you have made is a part and parcel of the much wiser person you are in the present.
+Ultimately, to assuage the negative feelings associated with your past is to remind yourself that each screw up you have made is part and parcel of the much wiser person you are in the present.
 But however wiser and more attuned to the decision-making process than your child or teenage selves ever were, you’d be misguided in assuming that you’re no longer prone to embarrassing yourself in public, like I have done so many times before and will inevitably continue to do.
 Thus, all you can hope for is that you’re a little better off tomorrow than today, may it be spiritually, physically, emotionally, or intellectually.